 A race condition/collision will occur when two users press to transmit at the same time.
 Some UEs will see one transmission, some will see the other.
-When those UE send ACK at distributed time intervals it is most likely that some UE will see ACK for two different Orig ID and so can detect a collision has occurred.
+When those UE send ACK at distributed time intervals it is most likely that some UE will see ACK for two different FloorIDs and so can detect a collision has occurred.

-A Collide message could be sent when one device sees ACKs for more than one user in the group (ACKs containing different Orig IDs).
+A Collide message could be sent when one device sees ACKs for more than one user in the group (ACKs containing different FloorIDs).

 Collide, when received by the originating devices, causes both setups to fail – wait a random time x priority level (assuming lower priority value means higher priority) and try again.
 Any other device seeing a Collide message cannot start a new communication for Random Time Max.
 An alternative may be for the UE detecting the collision to arbitrate when one sending UE has higher priority than the other.

+5.6.1.1.4.8 Group subset collision

+In the event that two subsets of a group are simultaneously participating in a session and a member of the group comes within range of both subsets, under some circumstances (e.g. if the same UE started the communication in one subset session then through mobility moved out of range and started a second subset session) there would be no way to differentiate between the two ongoing communications.
+Therefore, if both groups have an active talker, the incoming streams could potentially be interleaved at the receiver.
+The use of the FloorID as a resource owned by the floor holder will be used to solve this issue.
+The token will be generated by the first talker of a subset and included in all control signalling and packet headers of data streams.
+As both floor holders will own a different token, differentiation between the talk streams becomes possible.

-5.6.1.1.4.7 For Further Study
+5.6.1.1.4.9 For Further Study

 Joining two subsets of a group.
 Initial thoughts are that if at least one group is passive the normal procedures described above will work to join the two groups together.
 If both groups are active then the Collide approach may be sufficient to recover the two groups into one.